About Peter Rosenthal & Rowena Rosenthal

 Over the past year family friend Alan Underwood has restored a 1914 348cc (2 3/4HP) Douglas from a rough kit Peter discovered in Australia, which Rowena will ride in future SMCC and VMCC events.
 The Douglas has just been awarded an age related registration mark by DVLA.
 Rowena not only hopes to ride it in the 2018 Banbury Run but also thanks Alan for all his superb work on ‘her’ veteran.

-Rowena and Peter are currently organising their wedding which will be held at Peckover House, Wisbech next August.
+Rowena and Peter got married at Peckover House, Wisbech

 Passed motorcycle driving test

 Bought and completed first rebuild - 1961 Kreidler Florett